BogdanRemusPintilie/Power-system-simulation-using-PyPSA-Python/README.md

-Power system simulation using PyPSA (Python)
+#Power system simulation using PyPSA (Python)

 This is a simple model meant for learning purposes.

-Do not mistake it for a real world model.
+Do not mistake it for a real-world model.